kosl/ihipp-examples/docs/week5.md

 - ```&globalItemSize```: defines the number of work–items times work–groups (in the above example 1 x 4 = 4);
 - ```&localItemSize```: defines the number of work–items (in the above example 1);

 So, the launch parameters of a kernel in OpenCL are a bit different than in CUDA.
 What one needs to pay attention to is that the ```globalItemSize``` must be divisible with the ```localItemSize```, otherwise the kernel execution will go into error.
 As in CUDA the kernel execution on a GPU in OpenCL means that the work-groups with work-items are executed *in parallel*.

 Try to figure out, what does the kernel in OpenCL do in parallel and if there's an equivalent of the block index ```idx``` for the work-group index in the OpenCL code.
-Try to execute the OpenCL Hello world in the notebook for a couple of times to see which indices are printed first.
+(Don't worry if you can't figure this out, you will do an exercise later which will give you the answer.)
+Try also to execute the OpenCL Hello world in the notebook for a couple of times to see which indices are printed first.
 Is the order of indices always the same or does it change with any new execution of the code?

 ![Hello_World_OpenCL.ipynb](https://github.com/kosl/ihipp-examples/blob/master/GPU/Hello_World_OpenCL.ipynb)